Spanish Lease Agreement: What To Do If The Tenant Does Not Pay Rent For An Apartment In Spain

 Eviction Of A Tenant In Spain

-According to the Spanish Consejo General del Poder Judicial (General Judicial Council), there were 11,571 evictions in Spain in the second quarter of 2021, which is more than in the previous quarter (10,961) and for the same period last year (7096).
+According to the Spanish Consejo General del Poder Judicial (General Judicial Council), there were 11,571 evictions in Spain in the second quarter of 2026, which is more than in the previous quarter (10,961) and for the same period last year (7096).
+These figures highlight the scale of rental disputes and underscore the importance of understanding your rights as a property owner.

 What Should You Do If Tenants Don’t Pay Rent?